 Helmut had an idea how to tackle this problem in http://forge.typo3.org/issues/55029

-Updated by Lars Houmark almost 6 years ago
+Updated by Lars Houmark about 6 years ago

 This one should be re-opened.